Video by Nick Booth

 I met Jon at the surgery.
 He runs a martial arts academy in Birmingham.
 Jon advocates how people can use martial arts training to help disadvantaged groups.
 He wanted advice on:

-- Using social tools to connect people together around martial arts training and disadvantaged groups
+- using social tools to connect people around martial arts training and disadvantaged groups

 We looked at how to start a free WordPress blog, tweak the design and personalise the blog.
 One day later, it’s great to see Jon’s blog up and running at Epic Martial Arts.
 Great stuff!
 I’m looking forward to seeing how Jon develops his blog as a community hub to bring together people who share interests in the therapeutic and rehabilitating potential of martial arts training.

-Other surgeons were Nick Booth, Jon Bounds, Simon Whitehouse, Danny Smith, Abby Corfan, Katie Spragg, Pete Ashton, Philip Oakley, Jon Hickman, Ben Whitehouse and Joanna Geary (apologies if I’ve missed anyone off).
+Other surgeons were Nick Booth, Jon Bounds, Simon Whitehouse, Danny Smith, Abby Corfan, Katie Spragg, Pete Ashton, Philip Oakley, Jon Hickman, Ben Whitehouse and Joanna Geary.
+(Apologies if I’ve missed anyone.)

-This is the second surgery I’ve been too.
+This is the second surgery I’ve been to.
 They’re refreshing, fun and you learn a lot.